 The Young People’s Project is an outgrowth of the Algebra Project, founded by Robert Moses (Hamilton College Class of 1956).
 There are many YPP sites nationwide although YPP@HC is the only college- based site.

-Each tutor volunteers at Donovan Middle School in Utica for one hour, one afternoon a week, for 6 or 7 weeks a semester.
+Each tutor volunteers for 1 - 2 hours, 1-2 afternoon a week, for 6 or 7 weeks a semester.

 A different group of CMLWs goes to outreach each day (Monday through Thursday).

 At the end of the semester, the participating school students visit Hamilton for a semiannual math bash where they play games that are related to the concepts they have been learning all semester.
 The math bash includes a pizza party, an award ceremony and dance performances from Hamilton College student organizations.